-ALTH 2260 Medical 2 credits Transcription Capstone Prerequisites: MAST 1115, MAST 2212 Corequisite: ALTH 2250
+ALTH 2260 Medical Transcription 2 credits Capstone

+Prerequisites: MAST 1115 and ALTH 2250

-This course is an advanced, last semester course in the Medical Transcription Certificate Program.
+This course is an advanced, final semester course in the Medical Transcription certificate program.
 This course includes preparation for certification examination and a comprehensive review of the medical transcription curriculum.
 This review emphasizes accuracy, correct techniques for formatting, producing and using appropriate medical documents, and speed for timely completion of medical documents.
-Medical specialty dictation, recorded in various ethnic accents and from actual medical cases incorporating real-life situations i.e., background noise and other, will be utilized to simulate dictation situations where critical-thinking must be used in decision-making activities for accurate, in-depth proofreading and editing of patient medical documentation.
+Medical specialty dictation, recorded in various ethnic accents and from actual medical cases incorporating real-life situations (i.e., background noise and other) will be utilized to simulate dictation situations where critical-thinking must be used in decision making activities for accurate, in-depth proofreading and editing of patient medical documentation.
 Students will be required to participate in a mock certification examination at the end of this course.

-AVIATION MAINTENANCE - AVIT
+AVIATION TECHNOLOGY- AVIT

-AVIT 1111 Aircraft Operations and Preservation
+AVIT 1111 Aircraft Operations and 5 credits Preservation

-In this course the student will learn athe proper way to move, receive and launch aircraft which will include taxiing, towing, tugging and marshaling.
+In this course the student will learn the proper way to move, receive and launch aircraft which will include taxiing, towing, tugging and marshaling.
 The student will learn how to service, fuel, oil and various other serviceable items.
 The student will also learn how to jack aircraft and how to perform weight and balance calculations.
-This course covers aircraft corrosion and corrowive materials identification and how to protect, clean and preserve aircraft.
+This course covers aircraft corrosion and corrosive materials identification and how to protect, clean and preserve aircraft.

-AVIT 1112 Basic Aircraft Electricity 5 credits In this class the student will learn the basis of electron flow.
+AVIT 1112 Basic Aircraft Electricity 5 credits

+In this course the student will learn the basis of electron flow.
 The student will study the relationship between voltage, current and resistance.
 The student will use the understanding of Ohm's Law and Kirkoff's Law relating to voltage, current and resistance to solve series, parallel and complex electrical circuits.
 The student will be introduced to battery theory, including lead acid and nickel-cadmium and their use in aircraft.
 This course will cover direct and alternating currents, wiring, switches, control devices, wiring diagrams, generators, alternators, and motors used on aircraft.

-AVIT 1113 Aircraft Materials, Processes and Fluid Lines 5 credits
+AVIT 1113 Aircraft Materials, 5 credits Processes & Fluid Lines